Kristina01111000/WordPressTheme/README.md

 		-> images in email document
 		-> is he going to make videos?
 	-> get several more images for the front page
-		-> waiting on dr w for confirmations and new images -> make the groups
+		-> new images in email
+	-> make the groups
 		-> one for each of the header tabs
 	-> setup backlog of weekily topics